University School of Croatian Language and Culture: June 24 - July 19, 2024

 Cancellation of the programme – If less than 20 students apply, the organizers reserve the right to cancel the programme; payments made are refunded in full.

-10 June 2016 - Deadline for questionnaire submission and Croatian language entry exam
+10 June 2024 – Deadline for placement test submission

 For further information and for the application form, please contact: